-- 2. In this way the slide titration test provides an approximation to the expected results from a corresponding tube test. - It is necessary to perform all dilutions in the slide test to obviate the "prozone" effect where higher concentrations of the serum may give a negative result but further dilutions may give a positive result.
+- 2. In this way the slide titration test provides an approximation to the expected results from a corresponding tube test. - 3.
+It is necessary to perform all dilutions in the slide test to obviate the "prozone" effect where higher concentrations of the serum may give a negative result, but further dilutions may give a positive result.

-RECOMMENDED TUBE AGGLUTINATION TECHNIQUE
+TUBE AGGLUTINATION TECHNIQUE (titration)

 - 1. Label 8 small plastic tubes in a rack. - 2.
 Using a pipette dispense 1.9 ml of 9 g/L saline solution into the first tube, and 1.0 ml into the remaining seven. - 3.
-Using a pipette dispense 0.1 ml of the patient's undiluted serum into the first tube. - 4.
-Mix contents well using the pipette, making sure not to create any air bubbles. - 5.
+Using a pipette dispense 0.1 ml of the patient's undiluted serum into the first tube.

+- 4. Mix contents well using the pipette, making sure not to create any air bubbles. - 5.
 Dispense 1.0 ml from first tube into second tube and mix well. - 6.
 Dispense 1.0 ml from second tube into third tube and mix well. - 7.
 Continue this method of doubling dilutions up to the seventh tube and then discard 1.0 ml from the seventh tube. - 8.
-The eighth tube will contain only saline as a control and therefore should not contain any serum. - 9.
+Prepare one tube as a negative control by adding only saline and therefore should not contain any serum. - 9.
 Add one drop of the appropriate antigen suspension into each tube and mix well. - 10.
-Incubate the tubes as follows: - Somatic "O" antigens and Proteus for 4 hours at 50°C (±2°C). - Flagellar "H" antigens for 2 hours at 50°C (±2°C). - Brucella Antigen for 24 hours at 37°C (±1°C). - NB: It is vitally important that when the tubes are placed in a water bath, the level of water should come to approximately 2/3rd the way up the level of the tube content.
-This will maintain convection currents within the tube and thereby obviate false results. - 11.
-Examine the tubes after the appropriate incubation time and check for agglutination. - 12.
-The titre to be taken is the last tube to show agglutination.
+Incubate the tubes as follows: - Somatic "O" antigens and Proteus for 4 hours at 50°C (±1°C). - Flagellar "H" antigens for 2 hours at 50°C (±1°C). - Brucella Antigen for 24 hours at 37°C (±1°C). - 11.
+Examine the tubes after the appropriate incubation time and check for agglutination.